 Original source: Softtek

-Understanding these three models will be crucial to establish your strategy of building and scaling high-performance teams.
+Understanding these three models will be crucial to establishing your strategy of building and scaling high-performance teams.

 The difference between Onshore, Nearshore, and Offshore (Table Comparison)